Nezuo/structures/docs/index.md

 2. Place Structures in the ReplicatedStorage service.

 **Rojo workflow:**
-1. [Download Structures]() from the latest release on GitHub.
+1. [Download Structures](https://github.com/Nezuo/structures/releases/latest/download/structures.zip) from the latest release on GitHub.
 2. Extract the Structures directory from the zipped file.
 3. Place Structures into your project directory.
-4. Use Rojo to point Structures to ReplicateStorage.
+4. Use Rojo to point Structures to ReplicatedStorage.

-!!! note
-    You can also [download Structures]() as a model file.

 ## Documentation
 **Structures**